Loneliness or solitude: the case for being alone

-But being alone is not always pleasurable.
-It’s strange to think that we’re more connected than ever, and but also more lonely than ever.
-Scientists speak of a “loneliness epidemic”.
+That’s why knowing more people will not alleviate feelings of loneliness.
+It has become a common trope — but a true one — to say that we’re more connected but also more lonely than ever.
 The rates of loneliness have doubled in the United States in the last fifty years only.
+Scientists speak of a loneliness epidemic.

 In contrast, solitude is just the state of being alone.
 The concept of solitude doesn’t have any negative feelings attached to it.
 Which is why it can actually be enjoyable, or just neutral.